affanmustafa/affanmustafa/README.md

 # 💫 About Me:
 Hey this coding thing is kinda fun.
-I do it in Node, Nest, React, Next, Powershell and some Rust these days
+I do it in Node, Nest, React, Next and some Rust these days

 # ✉️ Contact:
 Reach out to me via email at affanmustafa2297@gmail.com